gregferg/snapshots/README.md

 ![photo_layout](./docs/production_readme_photos/photo_layout.png)

 ### Simple Photo Detail Allowing Photos to be Shown Without Distractions
 Clicking on a photo expands the photo to a fullscreen view with a minimal interface to allow the photo to be the highlight of the view.
-One can use the arrow keys to view the next or previous image, as well as the escape key to go back to viewing the ablum.
+One can use the arrow keys to view the next or previous image, as well as the escape key to go back to viewing the album.

 ![photo_layout](./docs/production_readme_photos/photo_detail.png)